 “Many problems get worse the longer they’re left unaddressed, both in terms of their severity and a consumer’s own wellbeing,” Lattman says.
 “It can be extremely stressful to have unexpected expenses pop up around the home, and using savings isn’t always an option.
 A personal loan can enable you to do the work you need now while making predictable payments over time without immediately tapping into savings.”

-The key however, is to make sure you secure the right type of financing for your needs so that you’re not unnecessarily driving up the cost of your project over the long run.
+The key however, is to make sure you secure the right type of financing for your needs so that you’re not unnecessarily driving up the cost of your project over the long run by paying excess interest.

-If you only need a small loan and have a good credit score, an unsecured personal or home repair loan may be a good choice for you.
+If you only need a small loan and have a good credit score, an unsecured personal may be a good choice for you.
 If you need extensive work or repairs, you may be better off securing a HELOC or home equity loan.